TatyCris/Throw-your-stress-Game/README.md

 # Throw-Your-Stress
-This project is a Front-end web-application game where players can play as a dart game.
+Hackathon project for Codaisseur in React where you can play a kind of dart game.

 ## Table of contents